sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1400 - remove-header.md

 - (Default)  Sensible searches for repeated text at the top of the page.
 For more information about automatic recognition, see [Notes](doc:remove-header#notes).

 - (Configurable) To bypass automatic recognition, for example to recognize header text that varies slightly, configure a text match.
 Sensible removes all text above the top boundary of the matched text.
-The preprocessor removes text on pages in which it finds the match, and ignores pages missing the match
+The preprocessor removes text on pages in which it finds the match, and ignores pages missing the match.

 Parameters
 ====